Skip to content

 self.kwargs = kwargs

-self.checks: List = []
+self.checks: list[DataQualityCheck] = []

 self.check_failed = False

-self.jobs_: List = []
+self.jobs_: list = []

-self.result_dicts: List = []
+self.result_dicts: list[dict] = []

 self.result_table = self.config.defaults.result_table